awsdocs/aws-cli-user-guide/doc_source/install-cliv2-mac.md

                -applyChoiceChangesXML choices.xml
    ```

 1. Because standard user permissions typically don't allow writing to folders in your `$PATH`, the installer in this mode doesn't try to add the symlinks to the `aws` and `aws_completer` programs\.
 For the AWS CLI to run correctly, you must manually create the symlinks after the installer finishes\.
 If your `$PATH` includes a folder you can write to and you specify the folder as the target's path, you can run the following command without `sudo`\.
 If you don't have a writable folder in your `$PATH`, you must use `sudo` for permissions to write to the specified target folder\.
+The default location for a symlink is `/usr/local/bin/`\.

    ```
-   $ sudo ln -s /folder/installed/aws-cli/aws /folder/in/your/PATH/aws
+   $ sudo ln -s /folder/installed/aws-cli/aws /usr/local/bin/aws
-   $ sudo ln -s /folder/installed/aws-cli/aws_completer /folder/in/your/PATH/aws_completer
+   $ sudo ln -s /folder/installed/aws-cli/aws_completer /usr/local/bin/aws_completer
    ```

    After installation is complete, debug logs are written to `/var/log/install.log`\.